Mellanox/dpdk-mlx4/lib/librte_pmd_mlx4/README.rst

 - DPDK 1.2.2 (6WIND or Intel).
 - DPDK 1.3.0 (6WIND or Intel).

-Unsupported features:

-- Promiscuous mode.
-- Broadcast frames (only partially supported).
-- VLAN filtering doesn't work (not interpreted in kernel driver).
-- Hardware counters.
+Known limitations:

+- Multiple RX VLAN filters can be configured, but only the first one works properly.
 - RSS hash key and options cannot be modified.
+- Hardware counters aren't implemented.

 Installation
 ============